Classics: Janet Jackson – Escapade (A&M)

 Gary, IN native Janet Jackson is the youngest of probably the famous family of artists in the world.
 She admittedly first thought of becoming a horse racing jockey or entertainment lawyer.
 But she ended up following the path of her brothers and sisters.
 She started acting at the age of 10 in the variety show ‘The Jacksons’ in 1976.
 Six years later, her father and manager, Joseph Jackson, arranged a contract for her with A&M Records.

 Janet Jackson released her eponymous debut-album soon after.
 Collaborating with producers such as Angela Winbush, René Moore and Leon F. Sylvers III among others.
 Two years after she delivered its follow-up – ‘Dream Street’ – without generating any greater following.
 This leading her soon after to take her distance from her dad and team up with producers Jimmy Jam and Terry Lewis.
-This would marked the start of a fruitful relation.
-Beginning with the release of ‘Control’, her third album which sold over 10 million copies worldwide.
+This would mark the start of a fruitful relation.
+Beginning with the release of ‘Control’, her third album, which sold over 10 million copies worldwide.
 Meanwhile achieving cross-over Pop appeal, but also establishing a strong foundation within the urban market.
-‘Control’ spawned five top 5 singles.
+‘Control’ spanned five top 5 singles.
 From ‘What Have You Done for Me Lately’ to ‘When I Think of You’among others.
-Meanwhile, ‘When I Think Of You’ became her first number 1 hit on the Hot 100.
+With the latter becoming her first number 1 hit on the Hot 100.

 ‘Rhythm Nation 1814’ saw the light in September 1989.
 It sold over 20 million copies.
 It became the only album to achieve 7 top 5 singles.
 Eventually producing number one hits in 3 different calendar years.
 Featuring gems such as ‘Escapade’, ‘Miss You Much’ and ‘Rhythm Nation’ among others.